White émigré: Organizations and activities

 Both left-wing and right-wing émigrés who otherwise passionately disagreed came together to honor the war dead of World War I, which was virtually the only occasions when overseas Russian communities could all come together, explaining why such memorial services were so important to the émigré communities.
 The neo-classical style which typically adorned war memorials in Imperial Russia was consciously avoided as building a war memorial in that style was viewed as expressing support for restoring the monarchy.
-The sense of loss was not only for those the war monuments honored, but due to the sense of loss caused by defeat with a columnist in an émigré newspaper in Paris writing about the dedication of a memorial to the REF in 1930: "We lost everything - family, economic situation, personal happiness, the homeland...Are our sufferings good to anyone?
+The sense of loss was not only for those the war monuments honored, but due to the sense of loss caused by defeat.
+As a columnist in an émigré newspaper in Paris wrote about the dedication of a memorial to the REF in 1930: "We lost everything – family, economic situation, personal happiness, the homeland...Are our sufferings good to anyone?
 In truth-we have nothing, we have lost everything.
 Weep, weep".
 Such monuments were also a way of commanding respect from the host communities with an émigré newspaper saying in 1930: "Peoples honor heroes.
 To the living: care, to the dead: memory.
 We in a foreign land do not have a tomb of an 'unknown soldier', but we do have thousands of suffering people.
-They are our honor and our justification (opravdanie) before the world.
+They are our honor and our justification before the world.
 Their wounds and suffering are for Russia.
 They remain true to honor and obligation.
 That is our Russian passport".

 Yevgeny Miller, one of the remaining leaders of the White movement, was abducted from Paris by the NKVD in 1937 and executed in Moscow 19 months later during Stalin's Great Purge.